Are you looking to get relief from the heat?

 Some of these options will matter a great deal to you, while others won’t.

-However, just keep in mind that as long as the BTU capacity is sized correctly for the room you want to use it in, then you’ll achieve maximum efficiency no matter what other perks it may have.
+However, just keep in mind that as long as the BTU units are sized correctly for the room you want to use it in, then you’ll achieve maximum efficiency no matter what other perks it may have.

 Temperature Control Options

 Although we live in the digital age, there are still many window AC units that use a rotary dial for controlling the temperature.

 Air Direction Control

-The truth is that once a room is cooled down by the AC unit, it doesn’t really matter what direction the air is entering into the room.
+The truth is that once a room is cooled down by the unit, it doesn’t really matter which direction the air is entering into the room.